derSoerrn95/alex/contents/examples/todo/actions-setup.md

 ![Action Saved](../../../assets/images/examples/todo/action_overview_saved.jpg)

-For practice, You can now continue to model all remaining symbols on your own.
+As a practice, you can now continue to model all remaining symbols on your own.